cmguy/General-GitSystem/app/primary-server/README.txt

 For more details on the administration of this system, refer to http://emm-git1.sys.comcast.net/.

-Please contact the EM&M organization under Bev Tucker before changing any of this settings.
+Please contact the EM&M organization under Bev Tucker before changing any of these settings.

 Regards,